Springs 101: Exploring 13 Types for Performance and Application

 Cylindroid helical-coil extension spring

-The performance and characteristics of cylindrical helical tension springs are similar to those of cylindrical helical compression springs with circular sections.
+The performance and characteristics of cylindroid helical-coil extension springs closely parallel those of cylindrical helical compression springs with circular cross-sections.
+However, they are specifically designed to operate under tensile loads rather than compressive forces.

 Cylindrical helical torsion spring